awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 ------

-1. Run the following command when you are ready to start the first step of the automation\.
+1. Run the following command when you're ready to start the first step of the automation\.
 The automation proceeds with step one and pauses before running any subsequent steps specified in the runbook you chose in step 1 of this procedure\.
 If the runbook has multiple steps, you must run the following command for each step for the automation to proceed\.

 ------
 #### [ Linux & macOS ]